AntiCope/orion/README.md

 Launch fabric loader for 1.17.1.

 # Discord
 GhostTypes has retired from both Orion and Ion.
-Ion went to new ownership,And Orion has been left unmaintained.
+Ion went to new ownership, and Orion has been left unmaintained.

 # Suggestions & Bugs
 If you have a suggestion, please check if the feature already exists before making a suggestion.